The Effectiveness of Various PMP® Exam Study Techniques

-If you are just beginning or are in the middle of studying for the Project Management Professional (PMP®) Exam, you probably already know that in order to pass, you need to fully understand both A Guide to the Project Management Body of Knowledge (PMBOK® Guide) – Fifth Edition, Project Management Institute, Inc. and the Project Management Institute (PMI) Code of Ethics.
+If you are just beginning or are in the middle of studying for the Project Management Professional (PMP)®, you probably already know that in order to pass, you need to fully understand both A Guide to the Project Management Body of Knowledge (PMBOK® Guide), Project Management Institute, Inc. (PMI)® and the (PMI)® Code of Ethics.
 You have probably spent some time thinking about the many study techniques available to you.
-In this article, I examine four PMP Exam study techniques, their effectiveness, and some possible alternatives, you may not have considered.
+In this article, I examine four PMP® Exam study techniques, their effectiveness, and some possible alternatives, you may not have considered.

 Reading text and highlighting or underlining as we go is a technique many of us learned and used during our high school or college days, so it is a familiar technique.